-Region has assessed the risk that may result in it causing, contributing to or being directly linked to modern slavery.
-As in the prior year, it has assessed the risk in its direct operations as low, and no instances of modern slavery have been identified.
+Region has assessed the risk that it causes, contributes to or is directly linked to modern slavery.
+As in the prior reporting period, it has assessed the risk in its direct operations as low, with no instances of modern slavery having been identified.

-Region has a small workforce of 93 people operating exclusively in Australia and all staff are employed in accordance with Australian workplace law.
+Region has a small workforce of 94 people operating exclusively in Australia and all staff are employed in accordance with Australian workplace law.
 We have offices in New South Wales, Victoria, Queensland and Western Australia.
-Each of these jurisdictions have strong employment workplace health and safety and antidiscrimination laws which Region must comply with.
+Each of these jurisdictions have strong employment workplace health and safety and anti- discrimination laws which Region must comply with.
 The majority of its workforce is in the corporate office in New South Wales.

-Region's workforce is predominantly made up of trained professionals with 95% permanently employed, 4% contractors and 1% casual employees.
+Region's workforce is predominantly made up of trained professionals with 93% permanently employed and 7% on contracts.